“How do you travel so much?”

-I’ve met many people who live and work in Australia, an expensive country, and because they lived simply, they SAVED money (I did this!).
+I’ve met many people who live and work in Australia, an expensive country, and because they lived simply, they SAVED money (I did this!
+And I also happen to save over $17,000 doing it!).
 Some teachers in South Korea and Japan pay their student loan debt off in a matter of 2-3 years with the money they save.
 A French man I met last year spent around $1000 for nearly a year of traversing Asia and Australia.
 Yes, you read that right, $1000 for a year.
 He couchsurfed, hitchhiked, worked, and ate the cheapest local food available.

 This is how I get to travel so much… I live abroad, I work abroad, and I live simply.
 It’s not just me.
 Many people from all walks of life can afford to travel and live abroad, but you have to work for it.
 No fairy dust involved.

 What other questions do you have about how I afford to travel and live abroad?

 Pin this!
 Just do it…